Ellie42/EasyFramework/README.md

 # EasyFramework
-A modular framework designed to be easy to use and extend
+A modular framework designed to be easy to use and extend.
+Currently in progress.